daqo98/k8s-vertical-scale-to-zero/README.md

 # k8s-vertical-scale-to-zero
 Sidecar proxy with vertical scaling to/from zero in Kubernetes implemented in Python.
 By making use of the sidecar pattern, we will deploy an app and a proxy in two different containers but in the same pod.
 The requests directed to the pod will be received by the proxy which in turn forwards them to the app but also decides whether to vertical scale the pod or not.

+## How to test it in Kubernetes?
+ 1. Create the Kubernetes cluster: `kind create cluster --name k8s-playground --image=kindest/node:v1.27.3 --config "config/cluster-conf/development-cluster.yaml"`
+ 2. Install the RBACs: `kubectl apply -f config/permissions`
+ 3. Deploy the App + Proxy w/. vertical scaling: `kubectl apply -f application/deployment.yaml`
+ 4. Create service of the app: `kubectl apply -f application/service.yaml`
+ 5. Port-forwarding to service port: `kubectl port-forward service/prime-numbers 80:80`
+ 6. Try a request: `curl http://localhost:80/prime/12`
+ 7.
 ## How to test it locally?
 Let's use the `pipenv` module to create a virtual environment, so first install it with `pip install pipenv`.
  1. Install the dependencies of our venv: `pipenv install`
  2. Run the virtual environment: `pipenv shell`
  3. Run the proxy: `python http_scale2zero.py`
- 4. In other tab, follow the steps described below but since we're going to use our local proxy and not the one deployed in Kubernetes, do port-forward of the app not the proxy i.e. port 8080:8080 `kubectl port-forward pods/<pod-name> 8080:8080`
+ 4. In other tab, follow the steps described in [How to test it in Kubernetes?](https://github.com/daqo98/k8s-vertical-scale-to-zero/tree/main#how-to-test-it-in-kubernetes) but since we're going to use our local proxy and not the one deployed in Kubernetes, do port-forward of the app not the proxy i.e. port 8080:8080 `kubectl port-forward pods/<pod-name> 8080:8080`
  5. In other tab send the requests `curl http://localhost:80/prime/12`.
 Our local proxy will forward the request to `localhost:8080` which forwards the request to the prime-numbers app running in Kubernetes.

-## How to get the project to run?
- 1. Create the Kubernetes cluster: `kind create cluster --name k8s-playground --image=kindest/node:v1.27.3 --config "config/cluster-conf/development-cluster.yaml"`
- 2. Install the RBACs: `kubectl apply -f config/permissions`
- 3. Deploy the App + Proxy w/. vertical scaling: `kubectl apply -f application/deployment.yaml`
- 4. Create service of the app: `kubectl apply -f application/service.yaml`
- 5. Port-forwarding to service port: `kubectl port-forward service/prime-numbers 80:80`
- 6. Try a request: `curl http://localhost:80/prime/12`

 ## Interesting links:
 1. [Sidecar deployment](https://iximiuz.com/en/posts/service-proxy-pod-sidecar-oh-my/)
 2. [Python proxy server](https://ledinhcuong99.medium.com/build-simple-proxy-server-in-python-365bda288a52)